“Wanna go to a strip club?”

 I would wonder, sometimes to myself, often aloud, what sort of shithole must that place be to exist under the derelict remains of a decomposing restaurant in one of the ugliest corners of the city.
 I’ve long been curious to see, but reluctant to go.
 Not without a bodyguard.

 “Wanna go to a strip club?”
 I asked my wife as we drove past one day.
-I don’t know how functional she’d be as a bodyguard, but she’d be sure to scare the shit out of any ne’er-do-wells if I made sure she was tired and hungry when we went.
+I don’t know how functional she’d be as a bodyguard, but she’d be certain to scare the shit out of any ne’er-do-wells if I made sure she was tired and hungry when we went.
 Tired plus hungry equals cranky, you see.
 You discover these sorts of things after years of marriage.

 The assignment was simple: Recruit two of my writer friends, arrange an expedition into the bowels of the Picasso/Amazones hybrid beast, and then, should we survive, each write something about the experience.
 This is me holding up my end of the bargain.

-A posse was formed and, after the usually wrangling about an appropriate time and date, we piled into a car and headed out one evening, hoping for a truly vile, horrible night on the town that would fuel some future piece of writing.
+A posse was formed and, after the usual wrangling about an appropriate time and date, we piled into a car and headed out one evening, hoping for a truly vile, horrible night on the town that would fuel some future piece of writing.

 We pulled into the nearly vacant parking lot after nightfall.
 It was still early as bar-hopping/clubbing goes, but the giant grid of empty paved spaces, shared with a neighbouring supermarket, seemed particularly barren after hours on a Saturday night.
 Stopping for a quick look through the dark windows of the Picasso ruins, we noted a light on in the kitchen that suggested it was still being used to serve up food to the club customers below.